kmoze/kmoze/README.md

 ## Currently Working On:

-### Helping therapists through AI
+### Helping coaches through AI

-Collaborating with therapists to leverage AI in their daily workflows to improve client outcomes and enhance the therapeutic relationship.
+Collaborating with life coaches to leverage AI in their daily workflows to improve client outcomes and enhance the coach & client relationship.

 ### [MindCove AI](https://findmindcove.com/)